Weʼve raised £525 to Help Bangalore Orphans

 - st albans, hertfordshire, uk

-I am but a married father of two girls, a full-time secondary school teacher and a part time Newsquest newspaper columnist (writing tongue in cheek weekly columns on topics as diverse as 'Benny Hill' and 'Supermarkets').
+I am but a folically challenged, married, father of two girls.
+I am also a full-time secondary school teacher and a part time Newsquest newspaper columnist (writing tongue in cheek weekly columns on topics as diverse as 'Benny Hill' and 'Supermarkets').
 I enjoy football, mountain biking and shouting at politicians on the telly, and It would be true to say I am somewhat a cynic.

 Despite looking like Phil Mitchell and Kojak's long-lost lovechild, I am in fact part Indian.
 My grandmother, Rita, who was loved dearly, came from India after WW2, after meeting my Grandfather, and settled outside of Hastings, East Sussex.
 She died a few years ago.
 My mother, now aged 70, had never been to India so I, along with my 2 brothers, travelled to Bangalore during half term in February with her.